adobe/pdf-embed-api-samples/README.md

 ### PDF Preview

-To preview file preview, copy the file under ```getting-started``` folder to your computer, and open index.html in supported browser.
+To preview file preview, copy the file under ```default-view``` folder to your computer, and open index.html in supported browser.
 A sample PDF preview will be rendered using SDK.

-### PDF Preview with listening to events

-To preview file preview and listen various events, copy the file under ```events``` folder to your computer, and open index.html in supported browser.
-A sample PDF preview will be rendered using SDK and events will be printed on browser console.

 ### PDF Preview with Annotation tools

-To preview file preview with annotation tools, copy the file under ```annotation-tools``` folder to your computer, and open index.html in supported browser.
+To preview file preview with annotation tools, copy the file under ```annotations-with-save``` folder to your computer, and open index.html in supported browser.
 A sample PDF preview will be rendered using SDK with annotation tools enabled.

 ## Licensing